 Effective

-So in a nutshell, what is CoolSculpting?
+So, in a nutshell, what is CoolSculpting?
 CoolSculpting is an ideal solution for troublesome pockets of fat.

 Will CoolSculpting Work for Me?

 Now that you understand what CoolSculpting is, you’re probably wondering whether CoolSculpting is the right procedure to help you.
-If you are at or close to a healthy weight and can’t get rid of stubborn fat bulges, no matter how hard you try with diet or exercise, the answer is probably yes.
+If you can’t get rid of stubborn fat bulges, no matter how hard you try with diet or exercise, the answer is probably yes.

+Related article: How Much Does CoolSculpting Cost?

-The best way to learn whether you’re a good candidate for CoolSculpting is to schedule a free consultation with [SPA].
-[SPA] is the most sought after provider of CoolSculpting in [LOCATION].
+The best way to learn whether you’re a good candidate for CoolSculpting is to schedule a free consultation with Dr. Fiorillo, the most sought-after provider of CoolSculpting in Pearl River, NY.

-With a consultation, the highly skilled technicians at [SPA] can help to determine whether CoolSculpting is right for you.
-They will work with you to customize a plan of treatment that meets your goals without compromising your budget.
-Contact [SPA] today by calling [NUMBER] or completing the simple contact form below.
+With a consultation, Dr. Fiorillo will determine whether CoolSculpting is right for you.
+He’ll work with you to customize a plan of treatment that meets your goals without compromising your budget.
+Contact Dr. Fiorillo today by calling (845) 623-6141 or completing the simple contact form below.